This doc includes information about the new service account authorization method, which is currently in beta.

 The New Relic user that will integrate the GCP project must have a Google account and must be able to view the GCP project that New Relic Infrastructure will monitor.

-In the GCP project IAM & admin, the user must have the Project Viewer role, or the Stackdriver Account Viewer permission.
+In the GCP project IAM & admin, the user must have the Project Viewer role.

 As part of the online setup process, you must identify

 |Permissions (only for user account authorization)||